 Not for everyone.

-Often, moms are desperately looking for ways to increase milk supply because, for some reason, breastfeeding isn’t going as expected.
+You may be desperately looking for ways to increase milk supply because breastfeeding isn’t going as expected.

-After your milk came in and you survived the first crucial week with baby, breastfeeding did not seem to get easier.
+After your milk came in and you survived the first week after bringing a baby home, breastfeeding did not seem to get easier.

 In this post, I will show you how to increase your milk supply fast so breastfeeding can become a truly natural, smooth experience for you.